2008 United States Senate election in New Mexico

-The 2008 United States Senate election in New Mexico was held on November 4, 2008 coinciding with the 2008 U.S. presidential election.
+The 2008 United States Senate election in New Mexico was held on November 4, 2008, coinciding with the 2008 U.S. presidential election.
 Incumbent Republican U.S. Senator Pete Domenici decided to retire instead of seeking a seventh term.
-All three of New Mexico's U.S. Representatives (Tom Udall, Steve Pearce, and Heather Wilson) retired from the House to run in this election, which was the first open Senate seat in the state since 1972 where Domenici first elected on this seat.
+All three of New Mexico's U.S. Representatives (Tom Udall, Steve Pearce, and Heather Wilson) retired from the House to run in this election, which was the first open Senate seat in the state since 1972 where Domenici was first elected on this seat.
 Pearce narrowly defeated Wilson in the Republican primary, but Udall won the general election after an uncontested Democratic primary.

 In February 2007 Domenici indicated his intention to run for re-election.
 By October 2007, he changed his mind, stating that because of the progression of a medical condition, he would not seek a seventh term.
 Domenici also lost his chairmanship after Republicans lost control of the Senate in the 2006 Senate election, which may have inclined him against running.
-On June 3, 2008 Pearce and Udall won their respective nomination contests.
+On June 3, 2008, Pearce and Udall won their respective nomination contests.

-Democrats won this seat for the first time since 1966, the NM-01 House seat for the first time ever, and the NM-02 seat for the first time since 1981, and thereby gave New Mexico an all-Democratic Congressional delegation for the first time since 1969.
+Democrats won this seat for the first time since 1966, the NM-01 House seat for the first time ever, and the NM-02 seat for the first time since 1978, and thereby gave New Mexico an all-Democratic Congressional delegation for the first time since 1969.
+Tom Udall outperformed Barack Obama and his results in the concurrent presidential election by 4.42% and by 32,706 votes.